About Mediation

 A man in a suit talking to two other people.

-What Is the Mediation Process?
+What Is the Divorce Mediation Process?

 Are There Times When Mediation Is Not Appropriate?